We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 We all know home offices can be tiny; heck, even office offices can have considerable space restrictions.
 Few folks want to sit next to the printer as it churns out paper and people congregate anxiously waiting for their documents.
 So you probably don’t want to have your printer tethered physically to anyone’s computer.

 While an ethernet connection may make for slightly faster printing, a decent network should only slow major print jobs slightly.
-So if you work in a cramped space, you’ll probably want to buy a wireless laser printer with a WiFi connection.
+So if you work in a cramped space, you’ll probably want to buy a wireless pick with a WiFi connection.

 Featuring both WiFi and an ethernet connection along with the option to print from your phone, this HP wireless laser printer keeps your options open.
 It handles 30 pages per minute and its paper tray holds 250 pages, so you’ll be able to tackle large jobs without hovering over it.
 Is set to automatically print to both sides of a page and has a power-saving feature that makes sure the printer is only on when you need it to be.

-If you fax, copy, and scan you’ll want an all-in-one laser printer
+If you fax, copy, and scan you’ll want an all-in-one printer

 Yes, we’re all living in a digital age—but whether you’re working from home or at a small office, odds are you’ll need a scanner, copier, and fax machine at one point or another.
 We’ve all found ourselves having to send in a contract at the last minute or needing to fax something to a government office.

-An all-in-one laser printer delivers one great and affordable package of all these tools without sacrificing its functionality.
+An all-in-one printer delivers one great and affordable package of all these tools without sacrificing its functionality as a printer.

 Best all-in-one: HP Neverstop All-in-One Laser Printer